 I would say, like in many of my recipes on this blog, use your favorite ones, as long as they are real, quality, brined olives and not those things that come in a can or a jar with a uniform hole where the seed used to be and taste of nothing.

-The flavors in this chicken stew with black olives are diverse and interesting together, and I am surprised now when I think about it, how young I was, and how much I loved this stew made by grandma.
+The flavors in this chicken stew with black olives are diverse and interesting together, and I am surprised now when I think about, how young I was and how much I loved this stew made by grandma.

 There is wine involved, but during the cooking process, the alcohol evaporates, and the flavors infuse the entire dish.
 There are also thyme, lemons, and bay leaves that make the dish so interesting.